Bed Bugs In College Dorms: How We Beat Them & How You Can Too

 With good reason.

-Bed bugs in college dorms is a growing problem across the country and it’s tricky to treat.
+Bed bugs in college dorms are a growing problem across the country and it’s tricky to treat.
 Thankfully, we’ve engineered an effective solution that halts infestations.

 And there’s a reason it’s called an infestation.
 Bed bugs spread quickly, and once they do, you have to deal with the situation.
 Worst case scenario, it means dramatic disruption to students’ daily routine.